rcr-software/How-To-Program/Lessons/Lesson 2/README.txt

 This lesson goes over how to use terminal a bit and how to work with git.
 It will also go over commenting your commits and your code

-To learn how to run code in terminal got to ln 19 to learn about git commands, go to ln 23 to follow a step by step of how to setup your git and push go to ln 42
+To learn how to run code in terminal got to ln 28 to learn about git commands, go to ln 32 to follow a step by step of how to setup your git and push go to ln 51

 Prompt:

-Setup your local git repo in a folder. create a new branch, add your program from lesson 1 into the solutions folder, push it, and make a PR create a new branch for lesson 2, add the same program to the lesson 2 solutions folder comment this program as demonstrated in the example.cs, push it, and make a PR pull on your main and delete old branches after the PRs are approved
+Setup your local git repo in a folder. create a new branch (branch names should be simple yet informative), I would suggest Lesson 1 solution FL (with FL being first initial last initial), add your program from lesson 1 into the solutions folder, push it, and make a PR create a new branch for lesson 2, add the same program to the lesson 2 solutions folder comment your code:
+	Code commenting is important so other people can actually read your code without going line by line.
+	Every line does not need to be explained. typically, you just label a scope or unique block of code. something like a switch, at the top you say what you are switching. along with this you would also put a comment by a large repetitive block like a bunch of similar variables.
+	Lastly any code that is not obvious what it does. if a line or part of a function is not commonly use just put a small comment explaining it. ex.
+	(torque & 1) == 1 //checks to see if first bit of this int is a 1 This line of code uses & which is a very uncommon operation so I would explain it so some people who may have not ever used it can understand pull on your main and delete old branches after the PRs are approved